 Willow twigs is another Easter symbol in Russia.
 Since ancient times, the willow has been known for its healing properties and served as a guard against the evil eye and damage.
 In addition, the willow blooms first among all trees and replaces the palm branch in Russia.
 Willow twigs are put in the most important place in the house.
 Hallowed twigs are customarily kept in the house until the next Easter.

-Russian Easter traditions today
+Orthodox Easter traditions today

 In addition to the tradition of dyeing eggs, there is also the Easter eggs battle which looks like this: two people, each holding an egg in their hand, hit each other’s eggs.
 “The winner of the competition” is the one who broke the egg of the other.
 There is no unequivocal answer about the origin of this battle, however, most people are inclined to believe that the egg shell symbolized the Holy Sepulcher (Jesus’s body after death was placed in a cave that was covered with a boulder resembling an egg).
 Breaking the egg releases Jesus from non-existence.

-On Saturday, the day before the beginning of the Easter, believers usually go to church where they sanctify kulichi, eggs and willow twigs.
+On Saturday, the day before the beginning of the Orthodox Easter, believers usually go to church where they sanctify kulichi, eggs and willow twigs.
 In the evening, there is a holiday church service to which is customary to wear the clothes of light colors.

 At midnight, the bells of all churches and cathedrals start beating, announcing the resurrection of Jesus to the whole world, and all believers who gathered at the church make a Religious procession around it three times.
 They congratulate each other with the words “Christ has risen!” – “Indeed he is risen!” («Христо́с воскре́с!» – «Вои́стину воскре́с!»).